redecentralize/alternative-internet/README.md

 [Vole](http://vole.cc/) is a web-based social network that you use in your browser, without a central server.
 It's built on the power of Bittorrent, Go and Ember.js.
 Uses bittorrent sync.

+### ZeroTier One

+[ZeroTier One](https://www.zerotier.com/) is an open source application that creates huge distributed Ethernet networks.
+It makes use of supernodes, but these run the same code as ordinary nodes and end-to-end encryption protects all unicast traffic.
+Semi-commercial with a freemium model.

 ## Currencies

 ### Bitcoin